-preview Dekode’s new EP for Martyn Hare’s Emetic
+Preview a new EP from Dekode (Ontal) for Martyn Hare’s Emetic

-We take a listen to the stripped dark tech of Dekode’s new EP for Martyn Hare’s Emetic imprint, that comes backed with a remix from Autofake’s Dave Tarrida.
+Take a listen to the stripped dark tech of Dekode’s new EP for Martyn Hare’s Emetic imprint.
+It comes backed with a remix from Autofake’s Dave Tarrida.

 Phase 1 opens up and keeps things tight and on a lockdown – building and maintaining a tough headspace moody groove that spills over into track 2 – Red Zone.
 A track that introduces that noise drenched percussive rhythm we so love from Dekode’s production partnership with Boris Noiz as Ontal, albeit without the skull-crushingly hard kick drums we relish from that project.